dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 On the other hand, if you *do not* want a new GitHub branch to generate a corresponding workflow-version on Dockstore, simply remove the ``/.dockstore.yml`` from the branch *before* it is pushed to the remote/origin repository.

 *Note:* If you want to edit version information, such as workflow path, you will have to update the ``/.dockstore.yml`` file directly on the corresponding GitHub branch.
-You can no longer do this directly on Dockstore.
+For example, if develop has a ``/.dockstore.yml`` that points to my_workflow.wdl, but my_workflow.wdl is moved to another path on the branch develop-but-better, then the ``/.dockstore.yml`` on develop-but-better will need to point to the new location of my_workflow.wdl.

 How do I check if the Dockstore GitHub App was installed?
 -----------------------------------------------------------